MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 M3000 R"..."
 S"..."

 ; Example message
-M3000 R"Operator Action Required" S"Flip the part around the X axis and continue!"
+M3000 R"Operator Action Required" S"Flip the part around the X-Axis and continue!"
 ```

 Takes both `R` (title) and `S` (message) string parameters, and will display an RRF dialog box.
-If the machine is currently processing a file and not paused, the dialog box will contain Continue, Pause and Cancel options.
-If M3000 is called while the machine is not processing a file, only Continue and Cancel options will be shown.
+If the machine is currently processing a file and not paused, the dialog box will contain Continue, Pause, and Cancel options.
+If M3000 is called while the machine is not processing a file, only the Continue and Cancel options will be shown.
 This can be used by post-processors to display messages to the operator.

 !!! warning
     This macro is currently unable to handle pauses and resumes correctly.
-What that means is that if you click the **Pause** button on a popup created by this macro and then resume, you will see the same popup again.
-You need to click continue to proceed with the job.
+That means if you click the **Pause** button on a popup created by this macro, and then resume, you will see the same popup again.
+You need to click Continue to proceed with the job.

 ### `M4005` - CHECK MILLENNIUMOS VERSION